Skip to main content

 Problem: No foam forming

-• Solution: Whisk faster with more vigor; check that your chasen isn't worn out
+• Solution: Whisk faster with more vigor; check that the chasen isn't worn out

 Problem: Bitter taste